Cecil B. DeMille: 1881–1899: early years

 Cecil B. DeMille's mother, Beatrice, a literary agent and scriptwriter, was the daughter of German Jews.
 She had emigrated from England with her parents in 1871 when she was 18; the newly arrived family settled in Brooklyn, New York, where they maintained a middle-class, English-speaking household.

 DeMille's parents met as members of a music and literary society in New York.
 Henry was a tall, red-headed student.
 Beatrice was intelligent, educated, forthright, and strong-willed.
-They married on July 1, 1876, despite Beatrice's parents' objections because of the young couple's differing religions; Beatrice converted to Episcopalianism.
+They married on July 1, 1876, despite Beatrice's parents' objections due to the young couple's differing religions; Beatrice converted to Episcopalianism.

-DeMille was a brave and confident child.
-He gained his love of theater while watching his father and Belasco rehearse their plays.
-A lasting memory for DeMille was a lunch with his father and actor Edwin Booth.
-As a child, DeMille created an alter ego, Champion Driver, a Robin Hood-like character, evidence of his creativity and imagination.
+DeMille watched his father and Belasco rehearse plays.
+He attended a lunch with his father and actor Edwin Booth.
+As a child, DeMille created a character named Champion Driver based on Robin Hood.

-His father and his family had lived in Washington, North Carolina, until Henry built a three-story Victorian-style house for his family in Pompton Lakes, New Jersey; they named this estate "Pamlico".
+His father and his family had lived in Washington, North Carolina, until Henry built a three-story Victorian-style house for his family in Pompton Lakes, New Jersey; named this estate "Pamlico".
 John Philip Sousa was a friend of the family, and DeMille recalled throwing mud balls in the air so neighbor Annie Oakley could practice her shooting.
 DeMille's sister, Agnes, was born on April 23, 1891; his mother nearly did not survive the birth.
 Agnes died on February 11, 1894, from spinal meningitis.
 (Note: DeMille's niece and William deMille's daughter Agnes de Mille was a famed dancer-choreographer.)

 DeMille's parents operated a private school in Pompton Lakes and attended Christ Episcopal Church.
 DeMille recalled that this church was the place where he visualized the story of his 1923 version of The Ten Commandments.